Thokki/game-off-2013/README.md

 ## Missing features (Doh!
 Special "Not-enough-time-in-a-day" edition)

-* I started with idea of level actually changing as you go along, with some snow effects and updated tile map with settling snow.
+* I started with idea of level actually changing as you go along, with some snow effects and updated tile map with settling snow
 * Proper menu system, with New Game and Settings options
 * Saved high-scores table
 * Sound effects
+* Bigger levels.
+Level generation routine could handle it, but framework's tile collision blows up if level is any higher